larskanis/eventbox/README.md

 ## Usage

-Eventbox is an universal approach to build thread safe objects.
+{Eventbox} is an universal approach to build thread safe objects.
-It can therefore for instance be used to build well known mutithread abstractions like a Queue class:
+It can therefore be used to build well known mutithread abstractions like a Queue class:

 ```ruby
 require "eventbox"